 Reborn the Witches

 The Elm Hill district of the city was the oldest by far.
-It’s cobbled road led from the Cathedral to the City Centre and was at least a thousand years old.
+Ancient cobbled streets led from the Cathedral to the City Centre traversing at least a thousand years of history.
 The shops and tiny houses on either side were Tudor with their white walls and black beams.
+Beneath them, stone walls hinted at even older history.

 Scott loved to walk this way to work.
 He could almost feel the ancient people still walking here when alone.
 The teddy bear shop with his favourite with all the bears peeking through the tiny square windows.
 Coming into view of the shop on this rainy morning, he was in time to see a young lady emerge.
 Draped in a fetching black dress that set off her long dark hair, she caught the eye.
 She made it three steps before her feet slid from beneath her and she crashed to the floor with an undignified splat.